Reframing gambling harms as the product of a predatory industry

 Catherine L. Jenkins, PHIRST South Bank

-Cath is a Public Health Professional Development and Research Officer for PHIRST South Bank, LSBU.
+Dr. Catherine Jenkins is a Public Health Professional Development and Research Officer based at PHIRST South Bank, LSBU.
 Her research interests include health literacy and settings-based health promotion.
 She is a UKPHR-registered Public Health Practitioner.

 James Grimes, Gambling with Lives

-Jo was Gambling Harms Programme Lead at Greater Manchester Combined Authority during the study.
-She is now based at Office for Health Improvement and Disparities (OHID) North West, where she works on gambling harms within the suicide prevention and mental health portfolio.
+Jo Sampson is a public health professional based at Office for Health Improvement and Disparities (OHID) North West, where she works on gambling harms within the suicide prevention and mental health portfolio.
+She was previously Gambling Harms Programme Lead at Greater Manchester Combined Authority.

 Paula Reavey, PHIRST South Bank